johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-15-from-blogger-to-docusaurus/index.md

 };
 ```

-You can see more on this in the [Docusaurus documentation](https://docusaurus.io/docs/blog#blog-only-mode);

 ## Downloading your Blogger content

-The first thing to do, was obtain my blog content.
+In order that we can migrate, we must obtain the blog content.
 This is a mass of HTML that lived inside Blogger's database.
 (One assumes they have a database; I haven't actually checked.)
-There's a `Back up content` option inside Blogger to allow this:
+There's a `Back up content` option inside Blogger's settings to allow this:

 ![Download content from Blogger](screenshot-blogger-back-up-content.webp)